Kidney Regeneration Research Breakthrough from USC’s Peti-Peterdi Team

 Watch the film below to learn more about UKRO and the synthetic kidney project.

-Your donation will accelerate this life-saving research.
+Your donation will accelerate life-saving research.